-The goal of the Total Productivity Initiative is to increase productivity at the company level, and to bring these improvements to scale where the aggregate gains drive economic expansion in the state of Wisconsin.
+The goal of the Transformational Productivity Initiative is to increase productivity at the company level, and to bring these improvements to scale where the aggregate gains drive economic expansion in the state of Wisconsin.

 This is a call to action for Wisconsin and the state’s manufacturers.
 Productivity is the engine of economic growth and prosperity, but has lagged in Wisconsin and across the U.S. over the last decade.
 TPI is a public-private partnership assembled to provide leadership for Wisconsin’s manufacturers on the challenges they face in achieving productivity growth.